Breast cancer is the most common cancer in women, and second most common cause of death from cancer.

 - Similar lifetime risk to BRCA1

-- Slightly increased risk of ovarian cancer, but low compared to risk of other cancers from BRCA1
+- Increased risk of ovarian cancer (25% lifetime risk), but risk of other cancers compared to risk of other cancers from BRCA1

 - Men with BRCA2 have a 6% chance of developing breast cancer (100x greater than the normal population)